abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBEsol-PDv0.3/README.md

    phonons are noisy but it could be due to the particular system

 ## Rb
-    Rb-sp.in: use dvloc0=2.5 to improve scattering properties at high energy
+    Rb-sp.in: use two d-projectors for unbound d use dvloc0=2.5 to improve scattering properties at high energy

 Sr:
 -->